November 19, 2021

-A home is the biggest purchase most of us will make in our lifetime, which can make home hunting pretty intimidating.
-Even when you've found the perfect property, there's still the matter of your mortgage.
-For many people — particularly first-time homebuyers — mortgages seem confusing, full of financial jargon and numbers that seem to come out of nowhere.
+Buying a home is the biggest purchase most of us will make in our lifetime.
+That can make home hunting pretty intimidating.
+Even when you've found the perfect property, there's still the matter of getting a mortgage.
+For many people — particularly first-time homebuyers — home loans can seem confusing, full of financial jargon and numbers that seem to come out of nowhere.

 But once you understand the terminology, those numbers start to make sense.
 Let's cut through the jargon to find out just what your mortgage actually costs.